Samsung Galaxy S26 — everything we know so far

 Samsung Galaxy S26: What models will Samsung release?

 The arrival of the Galaxy S25 Edge in the spring brought the number of Galaxy S25 models to four.
-And that's before the release of the Galaxy S25 FE, which some people expect to see later this year.
-The words is, that Samsung may trim down the number of entries in the Galaxy S26 lineup.
+And that's before the recent release of the Galaxy S25 FE.
+That sparked talk that Samsung was planning on shrinking the number of Galaxy S26 models it released, with a Galaxy S26 Edge taking the place of the Galaxy S26 Plus.
+In that same scenario, the standard model could have gotten a new Galaxy S26 Pro moniker.

 Samsung Galaxy S26: Design and display